mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Updating the Application Secret

+Each Application secret MUST be updated after each message to provide better FS and PCS guarantees.

+Senders MUST use the generation N+1 of the application secret, where N is the last generation they received.
+Recipients SHOULD delete older generations of application secret and as soon as possible, within usability bounds.

-As each Application Secret MUST be updated to provide Application messages with better FS and PCS guarantees.
-The next generation of Application Secret is computed by generating an Application_Secret_N+1 from Application_Secret_N as described in this section then re-deriving the traffic keys as described in the key schedule (see {{key-schedule}}).
+The next generation of Application Secret is computed by deriving an Application_Secret_N+1 from Application_Secret_N as follows:

-The next-generation Application_Secret_N+1 is independant from an update triggered by a Group secret change and is computed as:

 ~~~~
 Application_Secret_N+1 =
     HKDF-Expand-Label(Application_Secret_N,"mls app upd", App_Context, Hash.length)
 ~~~~

-Once Application_Secret_N+1 and its associated traffic keys have been computed, implementations SHOULD delete Application_Secret_N and its associated traffic keys as soon as possible.
+The Application context provided together with the previous Application secret is used to bind the content of the message with the next key and add some freshness.

 For MLS, the usability probably requires to keep the Application secrets and keys for a certain amount of time to retain the ability to decrypt messages possibly in transit while the updating being done.
 Note that keeping these secrets will considerably weaken the cryptographic security guarantees expected at the protocol level.

-[[OPEN ISSUE: How should we maintain a Transcript hash of the Application Data ?
+[[OPEN ISSUE: Should the App_Context be a hash of the Application Data ?
+Hashing all the data is obviously very costly, an other solution could be to add a pseudo-random contribution to each message and only hash these.
 It would be surprising if the message counter was enough.]]

 ## Application AEAD Key Calculation